Jutho/TensorOperations.jl/docs/src/man/implementation.md

 expression.
 Then, a number of preprocessing steps can be performed, which are used to standardize expressions, allow for syntactic sugar features, and can also be used as a hook for writing custom parsers.
-Then, the different contractions within the tensor expression are analysed and processed, which rewrites the expression into a set of binary rooted trees.
+Then, the different contractions within the tensor expression are analyzed and processed, which rewrites the expression into a set of binary rooted trees.
 Then, the main step can be executed, namely transforming the whole expression into actual calls to the primitive tensor operations [`tensoradd!`](@ref), [`tensortrace!`](@ref) and [`tensorcontract!`](@ref), as well as calls to [`tensoralloc_add`](@ref) and